Manchester City boss Pep Guardiola has urged Jack Grealish to seize an opportunity to finish the season strongly.

 Becoming a key player

 After sustaining several injuries, Grealish returned to the first team under new management after a poor start saw Bruce sacked from his position as manager.
-Dean Smith replaced him, with soccer legend John Terry joining him as his assistant.
+Dean Smith replaced him, with Chelsea legend John Terry joining him as his assistant.

 Taking Premier League by storm